-Please refer to the MIT Website to see plans for the Fall.
+Please refer to the MIT Website to see plans for the spring.
 The process of cross-registering into MIT courses, as well as other Harvard courses, will remain the same as it has always been in my.harvard.
 Students will add courses to their Crimson Carts during the registration period and will submit petitions to add those courses based on each school’s open enrollment date.

 MIT will require proof of vaccination in order to enroll in their courses.
 You will be provided with more information concerning this at the time that you submit your petition to the MIT instructor to enroll in their course.

 Will GSD students still have the option to audit courses?